astrotars/stream-android-custom-timeline/README.md

 ![](images/create-app.png)

-You'll need to add the credentials from the Stream app to the `backend` `.env` file and start the server for mobile application to work.
+You'll need to add the credentials from the Stream app to the `backend` `.env` file and start the server for the mobile application to work.
 See the `backend` `README.md` for more information.

 Let's get to building!